andrewrchen05/bounding-box-agent/tool-calling-from-scratch/DOCUMENTATION.md

 The system implements the following core functionalities:

 ### 1. Agent System
-- **Message Processing**: Handles multi-turn conversations with support for text and image inputs
+- **Message Processing**: The system shall handle multi-turn conversations with support for text and image inputs
-- **Tool Execution**: Automatically detects when tools are needed and executes them.
-Each tool has a description of what it does, how to call it.
-This instruction is included in the orchestrator agent that calls tools.
+- **Tool Execution**: The system shall automatically detect when tools are needed and execute them.
+Each tool shall have a description of what it does and how to call it.
-- **Tool Chaining**: Supports automatic sequential tool calls where the output of one tool feeds into another.
-You can ask the agent to give you only bounding box coordinates or ask it to draw coordinates having provided the coordinates yourself.
+- **Tool Chaining**: The system shall support automatic sequential tool calls where the output of one tool feeds into another.
+The system shall allow users to ask the agent to give only bounding box coordinates or to draw coordinates having provided the coordinates themselves.
-- **Response Generation**: Uses LLM providers (Gemini, extensible to others) to generate intelligent responses
+- **Response Generation**: The system shall use LLM providers (Gemini for p0, extensible to others) to generate intelligent responses

 ### 2. Bounding Box Detection
-- **Image Analysis**: Processes images to detect specific objects/items based on text labels
+- **Image Analysis**: The system shall process images to detect specific objects/items based on text labels
-- **Coordinate Extraction**: Returns normalized bounding box coordinates (x1, y1, x2, y2) in [0.0, 1.0] range
+- **Coordinate Extraction**: The system shall return normalized bounding box coordinates (x1, y1, x2, y2) in [0.0, 1.0] range
-- **Confidence Scores**: Provides confidence scores for each detected bounding box
-- **Multi-object Detection**: Handles multiple instances of the same object in a single image
+- **Multi-object Detection**: The system shall handle multiple instances of objects in a single image

 ### 3. Bounding Box Visualization
-- **Box Drawing**: Draws detected bounding boxes on images with colored rectangles
+- **Box Drawing**: The system shall draw detected bounding boxes on images with colored rectangles
-- **Label Display**: Adds text labels with confidence scores above bounding boxes
-- **Output Generation**: Saves annotated images to disk for visual verification
+- **Output Generation**: The system shall save annotated images to disk for visual verification

 ### 4. Conversation Management
-- **History Tracking**: Maintains conversation history across multiple turns
+- **History Tracking**: The system shall maintain conversation history across multiple turns
-- **Persistent Logging**: Saves conversations to JSON files with timestamps
+- **Persistent Logging**: The system shall save conversations to JSON files with timestamps
-- **Session Management**: Supports conversation reset and continuation

 ---

 ## Non-Functional Requirements

-### 1. Extensibility
-- **Provider-Agnostic Architecture**: Abstract `ModelProvider` interface allows adding new LLM providers (OpenAI, Claude, etc.) without modifying core logic
-- **Tool Framework**: Generic `Tool` base class enables easy creation of new tools with custom functionality

-### 2. Maintainability
-- **Modular Design**: Clear separation of concerns across modules:
-  - `core/` - Agent logic and core models
-  - `providers/` - LLM provider implementations
-  - `tools/` - Tool implementations
-  - `prompt/` - Prompt engineering
-  - `utils/` - Utilities like conversation logging
-- **Type Safety**: Uses dataclasses and type hints for structured data (Message, ToolUse, BoundingBox, etc.)
-- **Single Responsibility**: Each class has a focused purpose

-### 3. Robustness
-- **Error Handling**: Comprehensive try-except blocks with informative error messages
-- **Input Validation**: Validates tool parameters and image paths before execution
-- **Infinite Loop Prevention**: Max iteration limit prevents tool chaining loops

-### 4. Determinism
-- **Structured Output**: Forces LLM to respond in JSON format for deterministic parsing
-- **Multiple Parsing Strategies**: Implements fallback JSON extraction (direct parse → regex extraction → raw text)
-- **No Built-in Tool Calling**: Uses pure prompt engineering to achieve tool calling, ensuring full control

-### 5. Observability
-- **Conversation Logging**: Automatic logging of all messages, tool executions, and responses
-- **Debug Output**: Console output for tool execution steps
-- **Timestamped History**: JSON logs with timestamps for debugging and analysis
+### 1. **Accuracy**
+The system shall achieve a minimum mean Intersection-over-Union (mIoU) of ≥ 0.75 on a representative validation dataset for bounding box detection tasks.

+### 2. **Latency**
+- The system shall return bounding box predictions within 300 ms at p95 for images up to 1920×1080 resolution
+- Tool execution overhead (excluding LLM inference time) shall not exceed 50 ms per tool call
+- End-to-end agent response time shall be ≤ 5 seconds at p99 for single-tool workflows

+### 4. **Scalability**
+- The system shall process images up to 4K resolution (3840×2160) without memory exhaustion

+### 5. **Reliability**
+- The system shall implement graceful degradation when external dependencies (LLM APIs) are unavailable
+- Tool execution failures shall not crash the agent process

+### 6. **Determinism**
+- Tool execution shall be idempotent - multiple calls with identical inputs shall produce identical results

+### 7. **Robustness**
+- The system shall gracefully handle malformed images and return structured error responses without crashing
+- The system shall validate image file formats and reject unsupported types with clear error messages
+- The system shall handle edge cases including empty images, extremely small/large images, and corrupt files
+- LLM response parsing shall include fallback strategies for malformed JSON

+### 8. **Resolution Invariance**
+The system shall produce consistent normalized bounding box outputs (coordinates in [0.0, 1.0] range) regardless of input image resolution, ensuring portability across different image sizes.

+### 9. **Security**
+- The system shall validate and sanitize all image inputs to prevent malformed payload or decompression-bomb attacks
+- File paths shall be validated to prevent directory traversal attacks
+- API keys shall never be logged or exposed in error messages
+- The system shall limit maximum image file size to prevent resource exhaustion (default: 50 MB)

+### 10. **Observability**
+- The system shall emit structured logs including timestamps, request IDs, and execution context
+- The system shall track and log key metrics: LLM token usage, tool execution latency, error rates, and bounding box confidence scores
+- The system shall persist conversation history in JSON format for debugging and audit purposes
+- Error logs shall include sufficient context for root cause analysis without exposing sensitive data

+### 11. **Cost Efficiency**
+- The system shall include configurable token limits to prevent runaway costs from infinite tool loops
+- The system shall optimize prompt engineering to minimize token usage while maintaining accuracy

+### 12. **Model Versioning**
+- The system shall support explicit model version selection via configuration
+- The system shall log model version metadata with each inference request for reproducibility
+- The system architecture shall support rollback to previous model versions without service downtime

+### 13. **Maintainability**
+- The codebase shall maintain ≥ 80% code coverage with automated tests
+- All public APIs shall include type hints and docstrings
+- Core modules shall have cyclomatic complexity ≤ 10

+### 14. **Extensibility**
+- Adding new LLM providers shall require implementing a single abstract interface
+- The system shall support plugin-based tool discovery without recompilation

+---

+## Out of Scope

+The following features and capabilities are explicitly out of scope for this implementation:

+- Supporting models beyond Gemini 3.0 Flash
+- Video processing or video stream analysis
+- Parallel tool execution (tools execute sequentially only)
+- Image segmentation beyond bounding boxes
+- Optical character recognition (OCR)
+- Image generation or editing beyond annotation
+- Caching LLM responses for repeated queries
+- User authentication or authorization
+- Rate limiting or quota management
+- Monitoring or alerting capabilities
+- Retry logic with exponential backoff for API failures
+- Specialized Guardrails library, currently relying on Agent model to make judgement

 ---